Roman Bezjak

 Roman Bezjak (born 21 February 1989) is a Slovenian footballer who plays as a forward for Austrian side USV Wies.
-He made his debut for the Slovenian national team in 2013.
+He made his debut for the Slovenia national team in 2013, making a total of 33 appearances and scoring 5 goals.

 Club career

 Celje

 Bezjak made his debut for Celje on 9 April 2008 against Maribor, coming on as a substitute for the last six minutes.
 The following season he made his first start for Celje, on 2 August 2008, in a 0–0 home draw against Domžale before being substituted by Saša Bakarić.
 Two weeks later, he scored his first goal in a 2–2 away draw against Primorje.
 He began to establish himself in the Celje first team from the 2009–10 season, making 24 league appearances and scoring 6 goals.

 Ludogorets Razgrad

 On 22 August 2012, Bezjak signed a four-year contract with Bulgarian A Group side Ludogorets Razgrad.
 He made his debut for Ludogorets against CSKA Sofia on 22 September where he came on as a substitute in a 1–0 home win.
 His first goals for Ludogorets came on 3 May 2013 when he scored twice in a 3–0 home win over Chernomorets Burgas.
 He made 14 appearances during the 2012–13 season, finishing with 5 goals.

-In the following season Bezjak became a first team regular.
+In the following season, Bezjak became a first team regular.
 He scored his first goal of the season in the second league game, a 1–0 win at home to Chernomorets Burgas on 27 July 2013.
 On 27 October 2013, he scored his first-ever career hat-trick, netting four goals in a 5–1 league win over Lyubimets 2007.
 He also scored three goals in two matches against PSV Eindhoven in the group stage of the Europa League.
 In February 2014, he netted in both legs of the 4–3 aggregate victory over Lazio in the round of 32 of the Europa League.
 On 13 March 2014, he earned а penalty kick in the 3–0 home loss against Valencia, but missed from the spot.
 On 15 May 2014, Bezjak scored the winning goal in the 1–0 victory over Botev Plovdiv in the 2014 Bulgarian Cup Final to help his team achieve a double.
 He ended the season as the club's top scorer, scoring 20 goals in all competitions.